Old School Box Set

 The Nazz, Wonder Who's Loving Her Now?
 7" Vinyl Single

-Contained within the folder, we have a great reproduction of the Killer Tour programme of 1971 (complete with printed copy of the Nobody Like Me flexi disc).
-Also included is a replica ticket stub from The Alice Cooper Show at Wembley Arena in 1972 (just £1 entry!), a copy of the setlist and 5 pieces of Alice Cooper Group era artwork on A4 card.
+Contained within the folder, we have a great reproduction of the 1971 Killer Tour programme complete with a printed copy of the unique Nobody Likes Me cardboard flexi disc.
+Also included is a replica ticket stub from 'The Alice Cooper Show' at Wembley Arena in 1972 (entry just £1!), a copy of the setlist and 5 pieces of Alice Cooper Group era artwork printed on A4 card.

 Old School Yearbook